-Fundraising Committee Chair: Paul Davies Members: Andrea Hadju- Howe, Brigitte Holtschneider Aidha's fundraising committee provides guidance and oversight on the organisation's overall fundraising efforts.
+Fundraising Committee Chair: Paul Davies Members: Andrea Hadju-Howe Aidha's fundraising committee provides guidance and oversight on the organisation's overall fundraising efforts.
 This includes working with staff to target high potential donors and monitoring the effectiveness of the fundraising strategy and its implementation.
-The fundraising committee held one meeting during the financial year and also communicated by email over the course of the year.
+The fundraising committee held two meetings during the financial year.
 Audit Committee Chair: Cheam Shou Sen Members: Libby Beeching, Wei Chien Yoong Aidha's Audit Committee facilitates the external and internal audit of the organization for the Board to obtain independent information about the organisation's activities.
 This includes reviewing the audit plans and reports of the external auditors and conducting checks on key processes to ensure compliance with established procedures.
 The audit committee held two meetings during the financial year.